 What is the cash value?

 Your life insurance policy’s premium payment is invested in a tax-deferred, investment-like savings component called the policy’s cash value.
-The precise quantity that goes into savings is determined by your policy, as well as the cash value account’s growth over time.
+The precise quantity that goes into savings is determined by your policy and the cash-value account’s growth over time.

 After you’ve kept the cash value for a certain length of time, or after it accumulates a specific amount, you can withdraw money from it or take out a loan against it to receive tax-free income in retirement.